openpnp/openpnp/Axis-Interlock-Actuator.md

 Many more are possible.

 ## Creating an Actuator for Axis Interlock
 In the Machine Setup go to the Head and add a new Actuator using the `+` button.
-Any of the Actuator implementation can be chosen.
+Any of the Actuator implementation can be used for axis interlock functions.
 Refer to the [[Setup and Calibration: Actuators]] page for more information about how the actuators are set up.
-This page will only discuss the extra Axis Interlock function.
+This page will only discuss the extra Axis Interlock functionality.

 ![Creating an Interlock Actuator](https://user-images.githubusercontent.com/9963310/98463289-6f4ec900-21ba-11eb-969b-2b20a9265c07.png)